openjny/openjny.github.io/content/posts/2024-11-15-inside-azure-aiops-02/index.en.md

     "DevOps"
 ]
-series = ["Inside Azure AIOps"]
+series = ["Inside Azure AIOps"] keywords = ["Azure", "AIOps", "Incident Management", "SRE", "DevOps", "AI"]
 +++

 This article is the second installment in the "Inside Azure AIOps" series.
-This time, I will dive in how Microsoft's been beefing up incident management with AIOps.
+This time, I will dive in how Microsoft's been advancing incident management with AIOps.

 {{< notice info "Series" >}}